 The Company's cash and cash equivalents, other receivables, accounts payable and accrued liabilities, equipment loan and lease liability have carrying values that approximate their fair values due to their short term to maturity.
-These also include guaranteed investment certificates ("GIC's").
-Non-redeemable GIC's which have a term longer than three months from the date of acquisition, will be classified as short-term investments.

 The Company's risk exposure and the impact on the Company's financial instruments are summarized below.